andrasq/node-restiq/Readme.md

 ### app.finally( func )

-add shared middleware step to be called after every `pre()`, `use()` and route handler has run.
-The finally steps are run regardless, even if the call errored out.
+add shared middleware step to be called after every other applicable middleware step has run.
+The finally steps are run regardless, even if the middleware chain errors out part-way.

 ### app.addRoute( method, path, handlers )